radcamp/radcamp.github.io/NYC2023/index.md

   - Sandra Hoffberg (Columbia)
   - Natalia Bayona Vasquez (Emory University)

-# Registration
+# Application/Registration

+__Application for RADCamp NYC 2023 is available now!__: [RADCamp 2023 Application](https://radcamp.github.io/NYC2023/)

+Application review will begin __December 15__ and continue until all spots are filled.
+Decisions on workshop participation will be communicated to all applicants the first week of January 2023.

-Registration for each weekend will be separate and preference will be given to participants who can commit to attending both weekends.
-A registration fee ($30 per weekend) will be due upon acceptance.
+__Fees:__ A registration fee ($30 per weekend) will be due upon acceptance.
+Need-based fee waivers will be considered, and well qualified applicants will not be turned away for lack of funds.

-This year, partial, need-based support for travel and accommodations in NYC will be available!
+Partial, need-based support for travel and accommodations in NYC is also available!
-Apply for this in the workshop application.
-Otherwise, you will be responsible for your own lodging, transportation, and meals.
+Please indicate your request for travel/lodging support in the online application.
 We will provide coffee and snacks during breaks.
 The workshop will be limited to ~20 participants per weekend.

+Please contact us at __radcamp.nyc@gmail.com__ with any questions.

 # Wet Lab (3RAD) Schedule